 Failure to Meet Requirements.
 Satisfactory academic progress for financial aid is reviewed at the end of each semester/term***.
 Students who do not meet the requirements outlined above jeopardize their eligibility for financial aid and are placed in one of the following statuses:

 Financial Aid Warning: Students in their first semester/term*** of noncompliance will be placed on Financial Aid Warning for one semester/term***.
 During the warning period, students are eligible to receive financial aid.
 Students are encouraged to seek academic counseling to ensure they satisfy all deficiencies during this period, and to consult with their Academic Advisor if they have any questions.

-Financial Aid Suspension: Students who do not meet the above minimum requirements at the end of their warning semester/term will be placed on financial aid suspension.
-Financial Aid Suspension means that the student is not eligible to receive financial aid from one or more of the various federal, state, or institutional grant, scholarship, work, or loan programs until all deficiencies have been rectified.
+Financial Aid Suspension: Students who do not meet the above minimum requirements at the end of their warning semester/term*** will be placed on financial aid suspension.
+Financial Aid Suspension means that the student is not eligible to receive Federal, State or UIU need-based aid until all deficiencies have been rectified.
 Full aid eligibility may be reinstated upon completion of sufficient credits and/or improvement of the GPA to meet the required standards.